-After you reboot, Waiting for all services to start appears on the Update Status page.
+After you reboot, Waiting for VA services to start appears on the Update Status page.
 The IaaS update starts when the system is fully initialized and all services are running.
 You can observe the IaaS upgrade progress on the Update Status page.
 The first IaaS server component can take about 30 minutes to finish.
 During the upgrade, you see a message similar to Upgrading server components for node web1-vra.mycompany.com.

 At the end of the upgrade process for each Manager Service node, you see a message similar to Enabling ManagerService automatic failover mode for node mgr-vra.mycompany.com.
 In vRealize Automation 7.3, the active Manager Service node changes from a manual election to a system decision about which node becomes the failover server.
 The system enables this feature during upgrade.
 If you have problems with this feature, see Update Fails to Upgrade the Management Agent.